PRYOR’S PLACE

 The series employed a

-wide list of who’s who in celebrity guest stars.
-However, rather than just
+wide list of who’s who in celebrity guest stars thanks to Pryor’s involvement.
+However,

-being a ratings stunt, they were strategically casted in order to emphasize the
+rather than just being a ratings stunt, they were strategically cast in order

 chief justice Rose Elizabeth